bitcriminals/bitcriminals.github.io/writeups/_tryhackme/Glitch.md

 ![](/images/MaskdMafia/glitch3.png)

-So we visit it in our browser to be greeted with this:
+So we add the ip to our /etc/hosts before proceeding to visit it in our browser and be greeted with this:

 ![](/images/MaskdMafia/glitch1.png)